OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/adding_meters_buildings.md

   - Match the corresponding meter group and meter ID together in.
 One meter group can be mapped to several meters, but not the other way around

+- See [Database](database) document for help on updating / inserting buildings and meters

+## automated-jobs

 - Also need to update [validIDs file in automated-jobs](https://github.com/OSU-Sustainability-Office/automated-jobs/blob/main/check-acq/validIDs.json) to reflect the added buildings, meters, meter groups
   - Needed to check if the newly added API endpoints are up at any given time.
 See [Cloudwatch](cloudwatch) for more info
   - Might integrate this better in the database at some point

+## AWS S3

+- Go to AWS Web Console > S3 > Buckets > osu-energy-images
+- Upload a picture of the newly added building (if applicable).
+Google images ought to be enough to find a good result
+- Upload 1 picture to root directory of osu-energy-images
+- Resize image for thumbnail with https://imageresizer.com/
+  - Set width as **400px**, leave the height option blank to let the height scale with original proportions
+  - Upload resized images to `thumbnails` directory of osu-energy-images
+- Go back and make sure the file name of the image you uploaded matches the image filename as listed in `buildings` table in the SQL database as seen in [MySQL Workbench](adding_meters_buildings#MySQL-Workbench)